Emory-OMOP/info/docs/Training/index.md

   - Going deeper with EHDEN - Extract, Transform and Load course [(link)](https://academy.ehden.eu/course/view.php?id=7)
 - OHDSI2025 Tutorial: Using the OHDSI Standardized Vocabularies for Research [(link)](https://www.youtube.com/watch?v=IETB9r4O04I&list=PLpzbqK7kvfeXRQktX0PV-cRpb3EFA2e7Z&index=2)

+---

 # Next steps

 Once you are thoroughly familiar with the OMOP-CDM, you should be able to appropriately utilize tooling against the model, including SQL, R, Python, and GUI applications (White Rabbit, Rabbit in a Hat, Usagi, ATHENA, ATLAS).
 Please see our "Applications" page for additional details regarding the applications we use.
+If you're working in Epic and you want to see how Epic concepts are converted to OMOP dimensions, please refer to our "OMOP Primers" for further details.